VasileiosMalt/FactForgeAI/README.md

 Get a **Truth Score**, confidence level, synthesized evidence, and sources with credibility signals right in your browser! 🚀

 **Version:** 2.0.0
-- 🌐 Chrome Web Store:
+- 🌐 Chrome Web Store:  Pending Review
-- 📚 Documentation:

 ---